Saturday, October 26, 2024

 I was at the bus stop around 16:00.
 There seemed to be some delay in the bus schedule according to Google Maps, and I could see the traffic in front of us, but the cars still moved, and the bus came earlier than what Google predicted, so I got on it ~16:10.
 The bus moved slowly but steadily, so I decided to chill and turned on audible to continue listening to Kelly Bishop's memoir, The Third Gilmore Girl.

-From the memoir, I learned that Kelly Bishop is a Tony-award-winning actress who has been rocking being a childless cat & dog lady since at least the 60s.
+From the memoir, I learned that Kelly Bishop is a Tony-award-winning actress and dancer who has been rocking being a childless cat & dog lady since at least the 60s.
 As a Gilmore Girls nerd, I knew her as one of the pinnacles of the Amy Sherman-Palladino TV-universe, most notably for her role as Emily Gilmore, the mother to Lorelai Gilmore and grandmother to Rory Gilmore.
 The first time I watched the show, the mother-daughter relationship I focused on was the one between Lorelai and Rory.
 As I got older, in my Gilmore Girls rewatches, I became more drawn to the relationship between Emily and Lorelai and highly appreciated the existence of a matriarch like Emily on TV.

 Emily Gilmore is also part of my TV battle crew, which, in addition to Emily, includes Sister Michael from Derry GirlsOlenna Tyrell from Game of ThronesXena from Xena: The Warrior PrincessBuffy from Buffy the Vampire Slayer, and Villanelle from Killing Eve.